 2.16.
-Provisions
+Provisions / Reserves

 Provisions are recognized to present liabilities (either legal or presumed) resulting from past events in which it is possible to reliably estimate the amounts and the settlement of which is probable.
-The amount recognized as a provision is the best estimate of the considerations required to settle a liability at the end of each period or year, considering the risks and uncertainties pertaining to the liability.
+The amount recognized as a provision is the best estimate of the considerations required to settle a liability at the end of each year, considering the risks and uncertainties pertaining to the liability.

 2.17.
-Provision for labor, tax, civil and social security risks
+Provision for civil, tax, labor and social security risks

-A provision for civil, tax, labor and social security risks is created for lawsuits, the future disbursement probabilities of which are considered probable by the legal advisors and Management of the Company and its subsidiaries, considering the nature of the lawsuits and the experience of Management with similar lawsuits, as described in Explanatory Note 18.
+A provision for civil, tax, labor and social security risks is created for lawsuits, the future disbursement probabilities of which are considered probable by the legal advisors and Management of the Company and its subsidiaries, considering the nature of the lawsuits and the experience of Management with similar lawsuits, as described in Explanatory Note 19.

 2.18.
-Borrowing costs - interest capitalization
+Cost of loans - capitalization of interest